bao-project/bao-docs/source/development/doc_guidelines.rst

 Tabbed Content
 --------------
-For certain situations, instead of creating multipled documents describing similiar content, you can use the ``tabs`` feature to merge all information in one document in an organized fashion.
+For certain situations, instead of creating multiple documents describing similar content, you can use the ``tabs`` feature to merge all information in one document in an organized fashion.

 .. code-block:: rest